kseth-official/roguelikedungeoncrawler/README.md

    with the ExitPoint to complete a level. (check)
 - As a user, I want to be able to access menus with menu items that allow me to load and save the game. (check)
-- As a user, I want to be able to be able to hear a sound when I die or complete the level. (check)
+- As a user, I want to be able to be able to hear a sound when I die or complete the game. (check)

 ### *Post Phase 3*
 - As a user, I want to be able to see graphical images to represent the game sprites.

 ### *Phase 4*
 #### *Phase 4: Task 2*
-I have chosen to implement a class in my model package that is robust.
+I have chosen to implement a robust class in my model package.
 It contains three methods that are tested for a checked exception, both when the exception is thrown and not thrown.

 Class Name: Inventory